cha0s/avocado-demos/README.md

 `grunt`

 This will generate everything you need to host your application.
-Just point a server like Apache at the avocado-baseline directory!
+Just open index.html with your favorite HTML5-capable browser!

 ##### node-webkit (native)